DZMM: Expansion of programming: 2017–2020

-On October 15, 2018, two DZMM Programs Pasada Sais Trenta and Sakto introduced new program hosts, Kim Atienza, who replaced original host Marc Logan who left the latter show in September 2018, and former Teka Muna anchors Peter Musñgi and Pat-P Daza, who replaced original hosts Karen Davila (2017) and Vic Lima (2018) who both left the former show.
-Former Sakto host Marc Logan also joined the Saturday morning program Tandem, replacing David Oro.
-DZMM's weekday morning lifestyle program, Sakto, updated its title card once again, and Pasada Sais Trenta (also known as Pasada 630) also updated its title card on DZMM TeleRadyo.
-This is the second DZMM program to update its title card, just like Tandem.

-On November 10, 2018, Teka Muna aired its final episode to give way to the 30-minute extension of S.O.C.O. and Radyo Negosyo had moved to an early timeslot of 7:30 p.m.

-On November 24, 2018, DZMM launched its new program Haybol Pinoy, replacing Songhits: Tunog Pinoy.
-It was originally aired from 1992 to 2004, and it is now hosted by Tina Marasigan and Atty.
+On October 15, 2018 the DZMM programs Pasada Sais Trenta and weekday morning lifestyle program Sakto introduced new host Kim Atienza – who replaced original host Marc Logan, who had left DZMM's Sakto in September 2018 to replace David Oro on the Saturday morning program Tandem – alongside former Teka Muna anchors Peter Musñgi and Pat-P Daza, who replaced original hosts Karen Davila (2017) and Vic Lima (2018).
+Sakto updated its title card once again, and Pasada Sais Trenta (also known as Pasada 630) also updated its title card on DZMM TeleRadyo.
+On November 10 Teka Muna aired its final episode to give way to the 30-minute extension of S.O.C.O. and Radyo Negosyo moved to an earlier timeslot of 7:30 p.m.
+On November 24 DZMM launched its new program Haybol Pinoy, replacing Songhits: Tunog Pinoy.
+It originally aired from 1992 to 2004 and is now hosted by Tina Marasigan and Atty.
 Terry Ridon.

-On February 17, 2019, DZMM launched its new program Magsasaka TV (hosted by Jeff Hernaez and Dexter Villamin), replacing the last hour of the Sunday edition of Sa Kabukiran.
-It airs every Sunday from 5:00 a.m. to 6:00 a.m.

-On March 24, 2019, DZMM launched its new program Pinoy Panalo Ka!, (hosted by Mare Yao and DJ Chacha), replacing Konek-Todo (which aired its final broadcast on January 27, 2019, and was temporarily replaced by documentaries of ABS-CBN News), and also aired at 8:00 p.m., that tackles the important issues in the country and giving solutions from the rightful authorities, facts, trivia and inspiring stories.
+On February 17, 2019 DZMM launched its new program Magsasaka TV, hosted by Jeff Hernaez and Dexter Villamin.
+Airing every Sunday from 5:00 a.m. to 6:00 a.m. it replaced the last hour of the Sunday edition of Sa Kabukiran.
+On March 24 DZMM launched its new program Pinoy Panalo Ka!, hosted by Mare Yao and DJ Chacha, which replaced Konek-Todo after its final broadcast on January 27, 2019.
+Also airing at 8:00 p.m after Konek-Todo was temporarily replaced by ABS-CBN News documentaries, Pinoy Panalo Ka! tackles important issues in the country, airing solutions from appropriate authorities as well as facts, trivia, and inspiring stories.

-On May 20, 2019, Bandila sa DZMM aired its final episode to give way to the new timeslot of ABS-CBN's Current Affairs programs, as well as S.R.O. extending for 30 minutes, and Usapang de Campanilla going back to its original timeslot, 9:00 p.m. to 10:00 p.m.
-(9:00 p.m. to 9:30 p.m. on DZMM TeleRadyo).
-Due to the change, also, MMK Klasiks was moved to a later timeslot of 9:30 p.m. on DZMM TeleRadyo.
+On May 17, 2019 Bandila sa DZMM aired its final episode to give way to ABS-CBN's current affairs programs, along with S.R.O. extending for 30 minutes and Usapang de Campanilla going back to its original timeslots of 9:00 p.m. to 10:00 p.m. and 9:00 p.m. to 9:30 p.m. on DZMM TeleRadyo.
+Due to the change MMK Klasiks was moved to the later timeslot of 9:30 p.m. on DZMM TeleRadyo.

-On June 22, 2019, DZMM launched its new program Good Job!, replacing Haybol Pinoy (which aired its final broadcast on June 8, 2019, and was temporarily replaced by two replayed ABS-CBN midnight programs, My Puhunan and Mission Possible).
-It is hosted by Rica Lazo and former ABS-CBN Europe News Bureau Chief Danny Buenafe.

-On July 19, 2019, Radyo Patrol Balita Alas-Dose aired its final episode to give way to the expansion of Headline Pilipinas which had moved to an early timeslot of 12:00 p.m.
+On June 22, 2019 DZMM launched its new program Good Job!, replacing Haybol Pinoy, which aired its final broadcast on June 8.
+Temporarily replaced by the two replayed ABS-CBN midnight programs My Puhunan and Mission Possible, it was hosted by Rica Lazo and former ABS-CBN Europe news bureau chief Danny Buenafe.
+On July 19 Radyo Patrol Balita Alas-Dose aired its final episode to give way to the expansion of Headline Pilipinas which moved to an earlier timeslot of 12:00 p.m.
+And on October 16 Bandila once again aired on DZMM to cover the Magnitude 6.3 Earthquake that hit Tulunan, Cotabato, simulcasting with ABS-CBN Channel 2.
+The airing time of 11:15 pm pushed back Bro.
+Jun Banaag’s Dr. Love Radio Show by 30 minutes.